nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >4.
 Location names must be in full for commands that require bus stop location(s).
 >5.
 Words in [ ] are optional parameters (e.g. [**description**]).

-:exclamation: Warning: You are recommended not to edit the text files manually.
+:exclamation: WARNING: You are recommended not to edit the text files manually.

 ### 3.1.
 Bus Features
 This section provides instructions for all features categorised under the main feature of navigation by bus.